1

 What are the 4 types of NDT?

 NDT testing includes four main types: visual testing (VT), ultrasonic testing (UT), radiographic testing (RT), and magnetic particle testing (MT).
-These methods are used by NDT technicians to detect flaws and ensure the integrity of materials and structures, often requiring specialized training and certification.
-Each type is suited for different materials and inspection needs in industries like manufacturing, aerospace, and oil and gas.
+These methods are used to detect flaws and ensure the integrity of materials and structures, often requiring specialized training and equipment.
+Each type is suited for different materials and inspection needs in industries like manufacturing and aerospace.

 What are the key skills and qualifications needed to thrive as an NDT (Non-Destructive Testing) Technician, and why are they important?